-Should employers have employees fight or flee when it comes to small fires in the workplace?
+Should employers have employees fight fire or flee when it comes to small fires in the workplace?

-What does OSHA say about Fight or Flee?
+What does OSHA say about Fight Fire or Flee?

 According to OSHA, choosing to simply evacuate the workplace rather than providing fire extinguishers for employee use will most effectively minimize the potential for fire-related injuries to employees.
 In addition, OSHA believes training employees to use fire extinguishers and maintaining those extinguishers requires considerable resources.
 However, OSHA further states that other factors, such as the availability of a public fire department or the vulnerability of egress routes, should enter into the employer’s decision.
 The OSHA Evacuation Plans and Procedures eTool delineates four options:

 - Total evacuation of employees from the workplace immediately when alarm sounds.
 No one is authorized to use available portable fire extinguishers.

 - Designated employees are authorized to use portable fire extinguishers to fight fires.
 All other employees must evacuate workplace immediately when alarm sounds.

 - All employees are authorized to use portable fire extinguishers to fight fires.

 - Extinguishers are provided but not intended for employee use.